williamandrews2/EndlessRunner/README.md

 ## 🎮 Features

 - **Endless Gameplay**
   The game continuously generates new paths, ensuring a unique experience each time.
+The speed also increases as time progresses, so be quick!

 - **Coin Collection System**
   Players can collect coins scattered throughout the path to increase their score.